SGDDNB/CLIPreg/README.md

 #> 6: ENSG00000116649 forwarded_up
 ```

-You can input your own gene groups by using the function
+To input your own gene groups, use the function load\_gene\_groups() and
-load\_gene\_groups() and giving the file location of your gene group
+give the file location of your gene group file as input.
+Each gene group
-file as input.
-Each gene group must contain “up” or “down” in the name
+must contain “up” or “down” in the name or you won’t be able to plot the
-or you won’t be able to plot the network and gene ontology.
+network and gene ontology.

 ``` r
 gene_groups=load_gene_groups(gene_groups_file = "path/to/gene_groups_file.txt")